Getting Paid: How Your Email Signature Can Get You More Clients & Referrals and Create a Positive, Professional Image

 Pre-Covid, when professionals did a lot of face-to-face networking, business cards usually did the job of getting a therapist’s name, services, and contact information in front of people.
 Online, websites, directory listings, and social media pages did the heavy lifting of providing the therapist’s contact details so people could connect with them and make an appointment.

-With just about all professional events happening virtually now, it’s rare for therapists to exchange business cards, flyers, and practice swag—pens, note pads, Post-its—so a clinician’s contact details aren’t always close at hand.
+With so many professional events happening virtually now, it’s rare for therapists to exchange business cards, flyers, and practice swag—pens, note pads, Post-its—so a clinician’s contact details aren’t always close at hand.
 Yes, the information is still online for people to look up with Google or another search engine but that takes another few clicks and more time.
-People are impatient these days.
+People are in a hurry and impatient these days.

 Think about how many times someone has emailed you or you read an email and wanted to contact the person by phone or text or look at their website or social media and none of that information was available, sometimes not even their last name because their email address didn’t include their full name either.
 Did you do a search or did you skip it?
 Most people skip it so these referrals and opportunities are lost.